About Nature Study

 Curriculum Materials for Nature Study

 One big, beautiful, PHYSICAL map of the world, showing no political boundaries, but instead focusing attention on the land forms, oceanic geography, waterways, tectonic plates, and the distribution of climatic zones.
-We like this one from National Geographic.

 “Coyote’s Guide to Connecting with Nature” by Jon Young, Ellen Haas, and Even McGown.
 A thorough and well annotated guide on to how to mentor young children in nature awareness.
 It gives ideas for activities in nice, bite-sized pieces requiring very little prep time.